COOLPKU/SememeLP/README.md

 python trainer.py --model_name ./model --save_dir ./output --train_data_dir --device cuda:0
 ```

-## 🤝 Acknowledgements
-This paper is supported by the National Natural Science Foundation of China (No. 62036001).

 ## 📚 Citation
 If you find this work useful, please cite our paper:
 ```bibtex